rupeshsivasai/arithmetic-with-C/README.md

-# Arithmetic with C – Pro Edition
+# Arithmetic with C

-Welcome to the **Pro Edition** of Arithmetic with C!
+Welcome to Arithmetic with C!

-This version includes all basic arithmetic operations (addition, subtraction, multiplication, division) plus advanced features like modulus, exponentiation, and factorial.
+This project includes all basic arithmetic operations (addition, subtraction, multiplication, division) plus advanced features like modulus, exponentiation, and factorial.
 The program uses a user-friendly menu system, input validation, and modular code for easy maintenance and extension.

 ## Features